infoatgodreams/GoDreams-Repository/Volume 1/Reference Reading/Other Capacity Building Orgs/Miracle Foundation/Miracle Foundation_Trauma-Informed-Care.md

 - Self-care for Staff (Page 4)

 ## Individualised Care
 - Miracle trains CCI staff onguiding children to create Lifebooks that help each child process and takeownership of their past and self-identity by documenting their personal journey ina visual manner.
-(Page 5) ]]
+(Page 5)

  ## Restoration

 - Risk assessment : Based on a tool created by Hope and Homes for Children(HHC), this checklist prompts professionals to ensure all potential risks of abuse and neglect have been considered

  • Placement plan3: This maps out how suitable a placement is based on five well-being domains (household economy, education, family and socialrelationships, physical and mental health and living conditions).
-It is usedto create a Home Thrive Scale which plots the scores on a graph to showprogress over time (See Figure 1).
+It is used to create a Home Thrive Scale which plots the scores on a graph to showprogress over time (See Figure 1).
 (Page 6)

  ## #readinglist
 - Lifebook Guide for Miracle India is written by Janie Cravens, L. C. S. W. Lifebookcurriculum is developed using materials from Kids and Lifebooks: Tips for SocialWorkers, Beth O’Malley, Ezine Articles and Making History – A Social Worker’sGuide to Life Books, Joann Harrison, Elaine Campbell, Penny Chumbley, Departmentfor Community Based Services, Kentucky Cabinet for Health and Family Services.
 (Page 8)